45 Truly Fun Things To Do In California

 Hike Runyon Canyon

-If you are in the least bit into hiking as much as I am, one of the best things to do in California is a going on a hike.
 Trails are not amiss there – and you will find an abundance of them even close to Los Angeles.
 Runyon Canyon hike is one of the most popular ones.
-There are several trails in the park, for hikes of all levels and duration.
+There are several trails in the park for hikes of all levels and duration.
 You will definitely find one that suits your interests and expertise!

 Visit Broad Museum

 If you are a fan of contemporary art, visiting Broad Museum in Los Angeles will be one of the unmissable things to do in California for you.
-The museum if free to visit, and you can admire pieces of – among many others – Andy Warhol.
+The museum is free to visit, and you can admire pieces by Andy Warhol, among many others.

 Attend a Lakers Game

 I am a firm believer that there is no better way to get a good understanding of the local vibe than attending a sports game.
-Now – California is a big state so you definitely can’t associate all its people with those that go to the stadium, but you get the idea.
-Besides, it is one of the most fun things to do in California!
-Lakers play at the Staples Center and the season goes from October to April – so this is something you can do if you visit California in the fall, winter or spring.
+Lakers play at the Staples Center, and the season goes from October to April – so this is something you can do if you visit California in the fall, winter, or spring.

 Shop at Grove Shopping Mall